Session Two: Growing Undercover Day

 - The tours are free, but registration is required.

-- Each farm tour day begins at 8:00 a.m. at the National Agricultural Center and Hall of Fame in Bonner Springs, KS.
+- Each farm tour day begins at 8:30 a.m. at the first tour stop.

-- After visiting the three farms, participants return to the Center’s Smith Event Barn by 12:30 p.m. for a local foods lunch sponsored by the Farm Credit Associations of Kansas.
+- After visiting the three farms, participants head to to the National Agricultural Center’s Smith Event Barn by 12:30 p.m. for a local foods lunch sponsored by the Farm Credit Associations of Kansas.

 - Following the meal, Ken DeVan shares the story behind the National Agricultural Center and Hall of Fame.
 DeVan is a Center board member as well as being the president of the Farmer Veteran Coalition of Kansas.